 The life span of a generic bulb is very uncertain.
 It can work according to its labeled life or blow up after a few years of usage.

 While the OEM can work for its complete life span when keeping the accidents aside.
-Accidents like power sudden surge or projector falling from the ceiling mount.
+Accidents like a power sudden surge or a projector falling from the ceiling mount.

 Know the exact life span of your projector by reading my this guide.
 For how many years the projector can last?

 The OEM is better because it is manufactured by the manufacturer on a contract for certain brands’ projectors.